catwhisperingninja/defi-trader-demo/docs/AZURE_KEYVAULT.md

 And over a weekend...wow.
 Nice global-scale Kubernetes fleet you got there.
 Hope you set budget alerts!

-SPs with powerful roles like that can destroy you if left unattended.
-Just be aware.
+SPs with powerful roles can be profoundly destructed if left unattended and then exploited.

 ## RBAC Role Definition ID Assignments